 Sharma Pokharel represented residents of Cancer Alley in Louisiana resisting the petrochemical industry, including in cases such as White Hat v.
 Landry, a constitutional challenge to the state anti-protest critical infrastructure law.
 She also represented Palestinian landowners seeking to intervene in Silber v.
 Airbnb to challenge the illegal and discriminatory Israeli settlement enterprise in the West Bank.
 In the spring and summer of 2020, she was on legal teams challenging the continued detention of immigrants during the COVID-19 pandemic in cases such as Dada v.
 Witte.
 After completing her J.D. at New York University in 2017, Sharma Pokharel worked at Namati, an organization focusing on legal empowerment.
 During law school, she was a student advocate in the Global Justice Clinic, and also in the Immigrant Rights Clinic, representing individuals in deportation proceedings.

-Astha Sharma Pokharel is teaching the following courses in Spring 2022:
+Astha Sharma Pokharel is not teaching any Law courses in Spring 2023.

 Courses During Other Semesters